 The linkages between transparency, accountability, and management of revenues from high-value natural resources require careful examination.
 This article provides a review of the literature on transparency and accountability in the context of natural resource revenue management, discusses how transparency is conceptualized and understood to function in this context, and assesses the existing evidence for the proposition that increased transparency leads to more accountability and improved natural resource governance.
 The article concludes with a discussion on the evaluation of transparency policy initiatives.

 Niklas Swanström and Christina Wenngren

 Part of what makes the black market difficult to combat is the malleable approach of criminal networks.
 They employ a variety of strategies to pursue their illicit activity and will quickly adapt to the given strength or weakness of their host state.
-These strategies manifest themselves as evasion, confrontation, or infiltration of state institutions.
-All of these undermine legitimate socio-political structures, making it imperative to implement effective foreign policy initiatives that fight the trade as a whole.
+These strategies manifest themselves as either evasion, confrontation, or infiltration of state institutions.
+All of these strategies undermine legitimate sociopolitical structures, making it imperative to implement effective foreign policy initiatives that fight the trade as a whole.

 Knowledge about mass political attitudes and behavior derives mainly from studies of established Western democracies.
 But do populations under autocracy engage in the political process and, if so, do they support or challenge the status quo?
 Much depends on the nature of political regimes.
 To the extent that spaces for political expression are closed under autocracy, citizens face an unpalatable choice between political acquiescence and violent protest, with all the risks that such options impose.